 Have you heard of the Miette Hot Springs?
 Yep, Jasper has hot springs too.
 And, next to the spring fed pools there is this amazing hike you can do called the Sulphur Skyline Trail.
 There are tonnes of big horn sheep living in the area, and the old crumbling ruins of a spa to explore….
 All in one spot.

-Today, the poolside guests are wearing bathing suits with smart phones in hand.
-If you would happen to like a tea at the pool, there is a small café serving easy meals and beverages.
+But, if you would happen to like a tea while at the pool, there is a small café serving easy meals and beverages.
 The old single pool has been replaced with four separate pools, each of varying temperatures.
 According to my daughter, these pools are “supper hot, just hot, cold, and freezing cold”.

 Admission to the pools is surprisingly affordable and pricing can be found on their website.
 They only have a women’s or men’s change room making it difficult when a family arrives with all their swim gear in only one bag.
 (See ‘Specifics’ at the bottom of this article.)

 April 2021 update: Due to Covid safety protocols, the pools were closed last year and Park’s Canada has yet made an announcement if / when the pools will be opening for the 2021 summer season.

 Practicalities: Typically, the Hot Springs are open seasonally, opening in early May and closing after Canadian Thanksgiving weekend in October.
 You can rent bathing suits, towels, and lockers.
 Entry admission in the past has been $6.05 (adult), $5.15(youth).
 The Hot Spring’s website will give you up to date details on fees and hours.

 Source of the Springs & the original pool’s ruins